-The following procedure(s) will allow adjustment to the calibration curve of the SSD120-(XX)N-RS232 or SSD120-(XX)NE-RS232 as an aide in matching the digitizer output to a primary flight altimeter or NIST traceable pressure standard.

-The maximum allowed error between the primary flight altimeter and the altitude digitizer is ±125 feet as required by TSO-C88a and ETSO-C88a.
-All Trans-Cal digitizers are calibrated to within ±50 feet of a NIST traceable pressure standard; however, the error allowed on flight altimeters at higher altitudes can lead to a combined error in excess of ±125 feet.
-When the altitude digitizer is installed in an aircraft for use as the transponder's source of mode "C" information the digitizer must be recalibrated for correspondence to the aircraft's primary flight altimeter, as required by FAR 91.217 and 91.411.
-Model SSD120-(XX)N(X)-RS232 is designed to be field calibrated to meet this requirement, as per the procedure described in either §4.4, §4.5 or §4.7.

-The correspondence required for altitude digitizers is fully addressed in SAE Aerospace Standard AS8003 §3.11.
-The correspondence described by the SAE standard requires the digitizer to report altitude within ±125 feet of the primary flight altimeter's reading when the pressure datum is set to 29.92 In.
-Hg., (1013 MB) absolute.
+This procedure will allow adjustment to the calibration curve of the SSD120-(XX)N()-RS232 as an aide in matching the Digitizer output to a primary flight altimeter or NIST traceable pressure standard.
+The maximum allowed error between the primary flight altimeter and the Altitude Digitizer is ±125 feet as required by TSO-C88a.
+All Trans-Cal Digitizers are calibrated to within ±50 feet of an NIST traceable pressure standard; however, the error allowed on altimeters at higher altitudes could lead to a combined error in excess of ±125 feet.
+When the Altitude Digitizer is installed in an aircraft for use as the transponder's source of mode "C" information the Digitizer must be recalibrated for correspondence to the aircraft's primary flight altimeter, as required by FAR 91.217 and 91.411.
+The model SSD120-(XX)N()-RS232 are designed to be field calibrated to meet this requirement, as per the procedure described in either §4.3 or §4.6.
+The correspondence required for Altitude Digitizers is fully addressed in SAE Aerospace Standard AS8003 §3.11.
+The correspondence described by the SAE standard requires the Digitizer to report altitude within ±125 feet of the primary flight altimeter's reading when the pressure datum is set to 29.92 In.
+Hg., (1013) MB) absolute.
 The SAE standard also requires a transition accuracy of ±75 feet of the nominal transition point for that altitude.
-A transition is defined as the point at which the digitizer changes from one altitude to the next, either increasing or decreasing altitude.
-The nominal transition point of the ICAO code occurs 50 feet prior to the altitude in question.
+A transition is defined as the point at which the Digitizer changes from one altitude to the next, either increasing or decreasing altitude.
+The nominal transition point of the ICAO altitude code occurs 50 feet prior to the altitude in question.
 See Figure 2.

 There are two different methods used to change the calibration of this device.
 The technician need only perform the method that is best suited for the application in question.
 There is no need to perform both methods.
-The digitizer may be adjusted using two potentiometers, which affect the span and reference of the pressure transducer.
-This device may also be adjusted utilizing an externally addressable EEPROM, which is configured to accept an alternate error curve entered to the digitizer via Trans-Cal's ECP-100 or via an IBM compatible PC.

-The Span Adjust calibration (§4.4) is normally used in applications where only a slight modification is required to bring the altitude digitizer curve up or down.
+Method One: The Span Adjust calibration (§4.3) is normally used in applications where the only a slight modification is required to bring the Altitude Digitizer curve up or down.
+This method enters a digital correction via an IBM PC to the span and reference voltages of the Digitizer pressure sensor.
+These adjustments are made at 0 feet and at the maximum rated altitude of the Digitizer.

-The Dynamic Calibration procedure (§4.5 or §4.7) is an alternate method used to match the altitude digitizer to the primary flight altimeter or NIST standard.
-It assumes the digitizer and altimeter are connected as shown in Figure 3 or the Dynamic Calibration Block Diagram and the technician may adjust the input pressure to run the digitizer and primary flight altimeter to the same pressure altitude and then enter this altitude into the ECP-100 or an IBM compatible computer, which will transmit the correction to the digitizer's EEPROM.

-This calibration procedure differs from the Span Adjust procedure in that the adjustments are made at every 1000-foot interval and the Digitizer is adjusted at the 0 foot mark NOT the ICAO data nominal transition point.
+Method Two: The Dynamic Calibration procedure (§4.7) is an alternate method used to match the Altitude Digitizer to the primary flight altimeter or NIST pressure standard.
+It assumes the Digitizer and altimeter are connected as shown in the Calibration Block Diagram and the technician may adjust the input pressure to run the Digitizer and primary flight altimeter to the same altitude and then enter this altitude into an IBM compatible computer, which will transmit the correction to the Digitizer's EEPROM.
+This calibration procedure differs from the Span Adjust procedure in that the adjustments are made at every 1000-foot interval, not just the two end points.
+This is a time consuming method, but it is also the most accurate method of achieving correspondence between the Digitizer and the altimeter or NIST traceable pressure standard.

-4.2 Required Equipment Span Adjust
+4.2 Required Equipment Span Adjust and Dynamic Calibration